ddmitov/perl-executing-browser/README.md

 Perl Executing Browser (PEB) is an HTML5 user interface for [Perl 5](https://www.perl.org/) desktop applications.
 It runs local Perl 5 scripts as child processes with no server or execution timeout and is implemented as a C++ executable based on the [Qt 5](https://www.qt.io/) libraries.

 Inspired by [Electron](http://electron.atom.io/) and [NW.js](http://nwjs.io/), PEB is another reuse of web technologies in desktop applications with Perl doing the heavy lifting.
-In contrast to Electron and NW.js, PEB does not depend on Node.js, runs JavaScript in a sandbox and blocks cross-origin requests.
+In contrast to Electron and NW.js, PEB does not depend on [Node.js](https://nodejs.org/en/), always runs JavaScript in a sandbox and blocks cross-origin requests.

 ## Contents
 * [Quick Start](#quick-start)